uilicious/uilicious-docs-v3/reference/page-navigation/switch-tabs.md

 # Write a short description about the page.
 This will be displayed on google search results.
 description: Learn how to use the I.switchTab command to navigate between different tabs in your UIlicious test.

+# Clarification notes, mainly for the AI
+clarification_notes: You can only switch between browser window tabs.
+You cannot switch into an iframe.
+Use the `UI.context` command instead.

 # add tags to improve search results
 tags:
     - i.switchtab